rraj786/Human-Activity-Recognition/README.md

    - Build a Random Forest Classifier to detect the type of motion and evaluate its performance.

 ## Results
-Model achieved a mean accuracy of **99.64%** across 10-fold corss-validation.
+Model achieved a mean accuracy of **99.64%** across 10-fold cross-validation.
 Based on this result, the model's potential for healthcare usage is explored further in the notebook.